An asymptotic radius of convergence for the Loewner equation and simulation of $SLE_k$ traces via splitting: SLE simulation using the Ninomiya-Victoir splitting

 and so $\mathbb{E}\big[\widetilde{Z}_{t_k}^2\big] = \mathbb{E}\big[\widetilde{Z}_{0}^2\big] + (\kappa - 4)t_k$ for $k \in [0 \mathrel{{.}\,{.}}\nobreak N]$.
 On the other hand, It\^{o}'s lemma gives

 Therefore

-The result now follows as the It\^{o} integral of $Z$ against $B$ will have zero expectation. \end{proof} \begin{remark} The above property is particularly appealing as it holds over any time horizon. \end{remark}
+The first result follows as the above It\^{o} integral of $Z$ against $B$ will have zero expectation.
+To see that the fourth moments of $Z$ and $\widetilde{Z}$ are identical, we note that by It\^{o}'s isometry